inkVerb/VIP/501/Lesson-10.md

 ```

 1. Click each "add ..." button, probably each on a new line; if they don't appear, try reloading the webpage
-2. Try to delete media items
+2. Try to delete media items, if you can get that far
-3. Note it is difficult to delete the audio entry
+3. Note any difficulties

+- *Some of the bugs can come from CSS changes, which take time for a browser to recognize*
+- *Such problems are common and significantly affect a developer's choice of dependencies, libraries, and stacked apps like TinyMCE, Dropzone, and Medium's editor*

 **UX product roadmap dilemma:**